 In limited circumstances we can investigate complaints about high hedges that are over two metres tall and consist of two or more trees that are predominantly evergreen or semi-evergreen.

 A charge of £650 is payable for the council to investigate this for you.
-For more information, please call 01733 747474.
+For more information, please contact customer services.